Chris-Bortel/Reading-Notes/class01.md

     - Should be easy to interact with.
     - All nav features should work that same throughout the site.
         - Users do not want to have to guess how to get around.
+**IMPORTANT**
+When writing scripts, the goal **MUST** be broken down into a series of small/digestible tasks

 *************
 *************
 *************

+# JS Chapter 1: “The ABC of Programming” (pp.11-52)
+## ABC of Programing
+### A
+Script - list of instructions that a computers follows in order to achieve a goal set by the developer.
+    - Browser may only use a certain part of the script based on how the user is interaction with the web page -If and event happens, then a section of code may fire in response.
+    - Programatic approaches are required for communicating with the computer.
+        - Give the coomputer a list of small tasks to complete in order to complete a larger task/goal.

+### B
+Computers make webpages with models of world situations with data programmed by developers.
+- These models are made up of objects which can have properties that better explain the object.
+Also made up of:
+    - Methods, that use the properties of an object to perform tasks.
+    - Events, that are related to the prior two.
+Events are triggered based on the interactions of the users.
+        - (Ex.
+When this happens, do this)
+The webpage can be made interactive by the way that the browser model in written.
+### C
+#### Writing a script for a webpage
+JS is a seperate file that manipulates the scr code from HTML and the styling from CSS.
+    - The Src code (HTML) is not ammended, but in the DOM it is rendered by JS differently.

+#### How to use objects and methods
+In a script, we are going to use:
+- An object "document"
+- A member operator
+- A method